The-Taimaka-Project/health-predictions/README.md

 0 0 * * * source /srv/projects/.do_space_creds && echo "testing"
 ```

-When the inference pipeline is ready, `echo "testing"` will be replaced by `infer`.
+When the inference pipeline is ready, `echo "testing"` will be replaced by `. .venv/bin/activate && infer`.

 ## Next Steps